Albin-Willman/TestingTracker/README.md

 == README

-This is a small application to organize and document testing.
+This is a small application to organize and document manual testing of software.

 The aim is to give a tool to small teams where not everyone has a github account.